EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/02_composables_directives/README.md

 # TP 2 — Composables & custom directives

 > This TP is **autonomous**: it does not depend on any other TP.
 The UI, the fake
-> backend and the panels are provided and working; your job is to write the
+> backend, the panels, `useLocalStorage` and the directives plugin are provided
-> composables and the directive behind them.
+> and working; your job is to write the composables and the directive behind them.

 ## Goal